Multiple inference requests with kluster.ai¶

 Create the batch job file¶

-This example selects the deepseek-ai/DeepSeek-V3
+This example uses the deepseek-ai/DeepSeek-V3

 model.
 If you'd like to use a different model, feel free to change it by modifying the model